DrivenByM/pickletests/README.md

 - Adding Cucumber style for proper test definition
 - Give: I am 'customer'
 - When: I purchase a product
-- Then: The order should show in Adming
+- Then: The order should show in Admin
 - And: I verify it was delivered.

 ## How to run automated tests locally
 [Pre-requistes] :tada: